 Laundry symbols: a guide

-It’s always worth checking the manufacturer’s label for instructions when washing items to give them the longest possible lifespan, as individual pieces may need care that differs from what you might assume.
+It’s always worth checking the manufacturer’s label for instructions when washing items (as well as regularly cleaning a washing machine) to give them the longest possible lifespan, as individual pieces may need care that differs from what you might assume.
+Understanding laundry symbols will also help you wash towels the right way, and keep towels fluffy, plus answer the question can you wash couch cushion covers.

-‘Typically, the biggest risk to garments when the care label isn’t followed is to that garment and potentially others in the same load,’ says Jonathon Reckles, VP at CD One Price Cleaners.
+‘Typically, the biggest risk to garments when the care label isn’t followed is to that garment and potentially others in the same load,’ says Jonathon Reckles, VP at CD One Price Cleaners (opens in new tab).
 ‘Common results would include distortion, shrinkage, and color loss.
 Color loss can cause bleeding on to other garments, such as the classic white load and red sock causing everything to be pink.’
+The answer to the question of whether to wash whites in hot or cold water is also influenced by the care label.

 Here’s what the laundry symbols indicate.